anna-hehn/refoRest/README.md

 # refoRest

 refoRest provides tools to detect, analyze and map disturbance patterns in remote sensing index time series.
-The package implements a reproducible workflow for disturbance detection using z-scores, spatial patch delination and automated generation of maps and summary outputs.
+The package implements a reproducible workflow for disturbance detection using z-scores, spatial patch delineation and automated generation of maps and summary outputs.

 ---